-Contact a councillor.
-The councillor can ask for the application be considered by the Planning Committee.
+- Contact a councillor.
+The councillor can ask for the application to be considered by the Planning Committee.
 Councillors on the Planning Committee will not be able to give an opinion on the application before the committee meeting.

 You may attend the Planning Committee meeting, but you cannot speak to the Committee (unless you are representing a petition as in the bullet point above).

 What decision can be made?